-Regulation A also known as Regulation A + provides an exemption from registration for sales of up to $50 million in a 12 month period.
-The exemption provide by Regulation A + offers numerous benefits to issuers seeking to go public or remain private.
+Regulation A, also known as Regulation A +, provides an exemption from registration for sales of up to $50 million in a 12 month period.
+The exemption provided by Regulation A + offers numerous benefits to issuers seeking to go public or remain private.
 Regulation A+ provides issuers with two choices for their offerings.
 Tier 1 provides an exemption for an offering of up to $20 million in a 12-month period and Tier 2 provides an exemption for an offering of up to $50 million in a 12-month period.
 One aspect of Regulation A that should be considered is the impact of state blue sky laws on the offering as well as resales.

 Regulation Tier 1 v Tier 2 – Regulation A State Blue Sky Compliance

 The trading of securities of issuers listed on National Securities Exchanges like the NASDAQ Stock Market and the New York Stock Exchange (“NYSE”) are exempt from State blue sky laws that govern secondary trading.
 Unlike exchange listed issuers, companies on the OTC Markets must comply with state blue sky laws for both their Regulation A+ offering and subsequent resales by the purchasers in the offering.
 Securities offered under Regulation A+ Tier 2 are “covered securities” under the National Securities Markets Improvement Act of 1996 (“NSMIA”) and are exempt from state registration and qualification requirements.
 In Regulation A Tier 2 A offerings, individual states may only require the issuer to provide a copy of the Form D filed with the Securities and Exchange Commission and pay filing fees.